-Effective July 7, 2017, Mrs. Jesenia Minier-Delgado has been appointed to serve as the Chief Diversity Officer and is responsible for overseeing the Office of Diversity and Equity and to monitor and execute the Affirmative Action and Equal Employment Opportunity programs at the University.
-Mrs. Minier-Delgado is the University's full-time Affirmative Action Officer.
-To this end, the Chief Diversity Officer shall be concerned with equitable treatment to all in the University community.
-Mrs. Minier-Delgado is located at the Midtown Campus, University Hall 217, 181 White Street, Danbury, Connecticut, 06810, and can be reached by telephone at (203) 837-8277 or by email at minierdelgadoj@wcsu.edu.
-Employees and others who wish to file a complaint of discrimination pertaining to Western Connecticut State University may do so by contacting Mrs. Minier-Delgado.
+During the 2022 reporting period, Ms. Jesenia Minier ("Ms. Minier") has served as the appointed Chief Diversity Officer.
+Ms. Minier is responsible for overseeing the Office of Diversity and Equity and to monitor and execute the Affirmative Action and Equal Employment Opportunity programs at the University.
+Ms. Minier is the University's full-time Affirmative Action Officer, ADA and Title IX Coordinator.
+To this end, the Chief Diversity Officer shall be concerned with equitable treatment to all in the university community.
+Ms. Minier is located at the Midtown Campus, University Hall, Room 202B, 181 White Street, Danbury, Connecticut, 06810, and can be reached by telephone at (203) 837-8444 or by email at minierj@wcsu.edu.
+Employees and others who wish to file a complaint of discrimination pertaining to academic and/or employment disparities in policies and practices at WCSU may do so by contacting Ms. Minier.